-The 606 kicks off monthly video series by Marwen student artists
+The 606 showcases monthly video series by Marwen student artists

-The 606 is proud to premiere, Benefits of The 606—a short video that celebrates the unique park-and-trail system and its health benefits through the eyes of Marwen students PJ Beigh, Aisha Harrel.
+The 606 is proud to premiere People of The 606—a short video that celebrates the diversity of our unique park-and-trail system through the eyes of Marwen students Isabel Chavez, Michelle Martinez, Mia Mendez, and Billie Murray.
+Click and watch.

-The Trust for Public Land as part of Marwen’s career program that showcases the talent of a cohort of young professional artists as they tell stories highlighting the importance of public spaces in their own city.
+The video is one in a series of four commissioned by The Trust for Public Land as part of Marwen’s career program, showcasing the talent of a cohort of young professional artists as they tell stories highlighting the importance of public spaces in their own city.

-The first video premieres Wednesday, April 19 at 12 noon on The 606’s website and social media platforms.
-Each month will feature a new video, with additional release dates scheduled as follows:
+The first video premiered Wednesday, April 19 on The 606’s website and social media platforms.
+Each month featured a new video:

 - Benefits of The 606—April 19 by PJ Beigh, Aisha Harrel